gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 Officially supported methods
 ----------------------------
-The following methods have been benchmarked, and the read_data function is capable of parsing output files to obtain the zeroth order Hamiltonian.
+The following methods have been benchmarked, and the :func:`~pyopencap.CAP.read_data` function is capable of parsing output files to obtain the zeroth order Hamiltonian.

 * MS-CASPT2